lisandromilocco/DevDyn/README.md

 This repository contains data and code for the results of Milocco, L. & Uller, T. (2024).
 Utilizing developmental dynamics for evolutionary prediction and control.
 PNAS.
 The provided codes are in Python 3.9.

 Contents:
-* Folder “ReactionDiffusion” contains data for the Gray-Scott model results shown in Figure 2 of the paper.
-The python code gray_scott_Sensitivity.py generates the data, using the initial conditions provided in subfolder SIMULATE.
+* Folder “ReactionDiffusion” contains the code for Figure 2 of the paper.
+The python code gray_scott_Sensitivity.py simulates the spatially-discretized Gray-Scott model and calculates the sensitivity vectors, starting with the initial conditions provided in subfolder SIMULATE.
 * Folder “GRN” contains data for the gene regulatory networks shown in Figures 3 and 4.
 The script GRN_development.py contains the functions to simulate development of the gene regulatory network.
   + Subfolder “Figure 3” contains the script GRN_predict_mutations.py and GRN_predict_alignment_env_vs_gen.py which were used to generate panels A and B of Figure 3, respectively.
   + Subfolder “Figure 4” contains the data and script to generate Figure 4.